Convergence and stationary distribution of Elo rating systems: Introduction

 \subsection{Elo rating}

 The Elo rating system, developed by physicist Arpad Elo in 1959 \cite{elo1978}, is a method for rating players or teams in sports, gaming and other competitive settings.
 Originally intended for chess, it was adopted by the World Chess Federation (FIDE) in 1970.
 Today, the Elo rating system and its variants are widely used in many competitions, including Go, football (soccer), Scrabble, and esports like League of Legends and Counter-Strike.
+More recently, the system has been applied to the evaluation of large language models (LLMs) as a method for comparing the performance of different LLMs based on their ability to generate high-quality responses \cite{boubdir-etal-2023,gonzalezbustamante2024}.

 The system assigns players a numerical rating based on their game results.
 Typically, when two players compete, the winner gains points while the defeated player loses them, with the number of points exchanged depending on the difference between their ratings.
 A player defeating a higher-rated opponent gains more points, while winning against a lower-rated opponent yields less points.
 The system is dynamic, updating ratings after each game to reflect a player's performance and relative skill.